jitendra42/mlt/mlt-templates/tf-distributed/README.md

 # Distributed TensorFlow MLT Application

-A distributed TensorFlow matrix multiplication run through the TensorFlow Kubernetes Operator.
+A distributed TensorFlow MNIST model which designates worker 0 as the chief.

 This template requires that the TFJob Operator is installed on your cluster.
 The command below shows an example of how to verify if TFJob